concourse/rfcs/DESIGN_PRINCIPLES.md

 Concourse should prevent [anti-patterns](https://github.com/concourse/concourse/wiki/Anti-Patterns) and the accumulation of technical debt.
 Concourse's concepts should make good practices feel intuitive and bad practices feel uncomfortable.

-Automation should be portable and reproducible.
-Recovery from disaster scenarios (e.g. total cluster loss) should be possible with minimal disruption to the path to production.
-Each piece of mission-critical state should be kept in an external source of truth, allowing Concourse to be an ephemeral choreographer.
+Automation should be self-contained and reproducible in order to maintain business continuity when recovering from disaster scenarios (e.g. total cluster loss).
+Concourse should merely be a choreographer of mission-critical state kept in an external source of truth, allowing individual installations to be ephemeral.